We Look Wow

 When it comes to web application security, you may have heard of threat modeling.
 But what exactly does threat modeling mean, and how do you go about it?

-As web applications continue to grow and evolve, the potential attack surface too.
-This makes threat modeling an essential part of any web application’s security strategy.
+As web applications continue to grow and evolve, the potential attack surfaces, too.
+This makes threat modeling an essential part of any webtoation’s security strategy.
 Threat modeling helps you identify where you’re at risk and what you can do to mitigate that risk.

 You can use threat modeling in many different ways.
-You can evaluate your current security posture, identify potential flaws, and make sure your defenses are up to date.
+You can evaluate your current security posture, identify potential flaws, and ensure your defenses are current.
 It’s an essential tool for both developers and security experts alike.

 The good news is that threat modeling is elementary.
 You can use the Microsoft Threat modeling tool to create a risk-based model for your web application.